EricNTaurone/AequitasCentralService/README.md

 - Verify JWT secret matches between token generation and application config
 - Use `@WithMockJwt` annotation in tests
 - Check token expiration and required claims (`sub`, `firm_id`, `role`)

+#### Issue: User registration fails with 404 Firm not found

+**Symptom**: POST to `/api/v1/auth/signup` returns 404 error

+**Resolution**:
+- Ensure the `firmId` in the signup request corresponds to an existing firm
+- Create the firm first using the `/api/v1/firms` endpoint (requires SYSTEM_ADMIN role)
+- Verify the firm UUID is correctly formatted

+#### Issue: Authentication fails with 409 User already exists

+**Symptom**: POST to `/api/v1/auth/signup` returns 409 conflict error

+**Resolution**:
+- The email address is already registered in the system
+- Use `/api/v1/auth/signin` to authenticate with existing credentials
+- If password is forgotten, implement password reset flow through Supabase

+#### Issue: Invalid token claims or missing role

+**Symptom**: JWT token is valid but authorization fails for specific endpoints

+**Resolution**:
+- Verify the JWT token includes all required claims: `sub`, `firm_id`, and `role`
+- Check that the `role` value matches one of: `EMPLOYEE`, `MANAGER`, `ADMIN`
+- Ensure the user's role assignment in the database matches the token claims
+- Re-authenticate to obtain a fresh token with updated claims

 #### Issue: Docker container fails health checks